maier/nad/README.md

   >    /opt/circonus/sbin/nad --daemon --syslog
   >fi
   >```
   > Will start NAD and redirect logging to syslog.
-If you would rather redirect logging to a file replace `--syslog`.
+If you would rather redirect logging to a file replace the `--syslog` option with your redirection.

 # Options